nvnmangla/FaceSwap/README.md

 - - Thin Plate Spline
 - Blending (Contrast)

+#### Extracting Landmarks
+For this section.
+We computed 68 landmarks for each face provided by dlib library.

 <!-- The first step in the traditional approach is to find facial landmarks (important points on the face) so that we have one-to-one correspondence between the facial landmarks.
 For detecting facial landmarks we’ll use dlib library built into OpenCV and python.
 We then warp the faces using the **Triangulation** and the **Thin Plate Spline (TPS)** methods. -->

 ## Phase 2: Deep Learning Approach